compbiozurich/UZH-BIO390/pages/_course-days/2020-09-15-Michael-Baudis.md

 * file Formats, ontologies & APIs ass areas/topics (w/o details)
 * "not-bioinformatics"

-At the end of the lecture, a brief introduction into the relevance of different aspects of bioinformatics for human genome variation is being given.
+At the end of the lecture, a - very - brief introduction into the relevance of different aspects of bioinformatics for human genome variation is being given.